Jim Thorpe: Honors

+Thorpe's tribe, the Sac and Fox Nation, added Olympic rings to their official flag to honor him.

 Thorpe's monument, featuring the quote from Gustav V ("You, sir, are the greatest athlete in the world."), still stands near the town named for him, Jim Thorpe, Pennsylvania.
 The grave rests on mounds of soil from Thorpe's native Oklahoma and from the stadium in which he won his Olympic medals.

 Thorpe's achievements received great acclaim from sports journalists, both during his lifetime and since his death.
 In 1950, an Associated Press poll of almost 400 sportswriters and broadcasters voted Thorpe the "greatest athlete" of the first half of the 20th century.
 That same year, the Associated Press ranked Thorpe as the "greatest American football player" of the first half of the century.
 Pro Football Hall of Fame voters selected him for the NFL 50th Anniversary All-Time Team in 1967.
 In 1999, the Associated Press placed him third on its list of the top athletes of the century, following Babe Ruth and Michael Jordan.
 ESPN ranked Thorpe seventh on their list of best North American athletes of the century.

 Thorpe was inducted into the Pro Football Hall of Fame in 1963, one of seventeen players in the charter class.
 Thorpe is memorialized in the Pro Football Hall of Fame rotunda with a larger-than-life statue.
 He was also inducted into halls of fame for college football, American Olympic teams, and the national track and field competition.

 In 2018, Thorpe became one of the inductees in the first induction ceremony held by the National Native American Hall of Fame.
 The fitness center and a hall at Haskell Indian Nations University are named in honor of Thorpe.

 President Richard Nixon, as authorized by U.S. Senate Joint Resolution 73, proclaimed Monday, April 16, 1973, as "Jim Thorpe Day" to promote nationwide recognition of Thorpe's life.
 In 1986, the Jim Thorpe Association established an award with Thorpe's name.
 The Jim Thorpe Award is given annually to the best defensive back in college football.
 The annual Thorpe Cup athletics meeting is named in his honor.
 The United States Postal Service issued a 32¢ stamp on February 3, 1998, as part of the Celebrate the Century stamp sheet series.

-In a poll of sports fans published in 2000 by ABC Sports, Thorpe was voted the Greatest Athlete of the Twentieth Century; the pool of 15 other top athletes included Muhammad Ali, Babe Ruth, Jesse Owens, Wayne Gretzky, Jack Nicklaus, and Michael Jordan.
+In a poll of sports fans published in 2000 by ABC Sports, Thorpe was voted the Greatest Athlete of the Twentieth Century; the pool of 15 other top athletes included Muhammad Ali, Pelé, Babe Ruth, Jesse Owens, Wayne Gretzky, Jack Nicklaus, and Michael Jordan.

-In 2018, Thorpe was honored on the Native American dollar coin; proposed designs were released in 2015.
+In 2018, Thorpe was honored with the AAU Gussie Crawford Lifetime Achievement Award for his contributions to amateur sports.
+That same year, he was also commemorated on the Native American dollar coin; proposed designs were released in 2015.

+In 2024, President Joe Biden announced that Thorpe would be awarded the Presidential Medal of Freedom, the highest civilian honor given in the United States.